whymranderson/xelatex/GyroDocs/UpdateLog.rst

 Updates and changelog
 =====================

+2016/12
+   Fixing and upgrading the two old noise-included orien estimation demos.
+   Meanwhile clean up some slow code and make code more modulized.
+Documentation code correction on case 16 and program chapter.
+Gyrodoc overfull line correction.

 2016/11
    Added a section of graphic user interface creation using Tkinter.
-Digression, created CSGO database using Django and sqlite on my second website. whymrandersonwhy.pythonanywhere.com
+A digression, created a CSGO database using Django and sqlite on my second website. whymrandersonwhy.pythonanywhere.com

 2016/11
    Mission accomplished on ASUS pad rotation visualization on OpenGL.
 Really